GatorGauge/GatorGauge/README.md

 ## Usage

-GatorGage analyzes Computer Science 111 - Introduction to Computer Science I - students' labs and practicals, gaining information on what was most difficult how long it took, and so on.
+GatorGage analyzes Computer Science students' labs and practicals.
 Natural language processing is used in order to create visual displays for professors and future students to gain information on the work.